bootstrap-to-peace/bootstrap-to-peace/README.md

 # Bootstrap To Pease

-## A comprehensive step-by-step guide on how to stop the war in Ukraine, by conceptual isolation of all the war criminals and providing them a narrow controlled choice between full amnesty and total termination
+## A comprehensive step-by-step guide on how to stop the war in Ukraine, by conceptual isolation of all the war criminals and providing them a narrow guaranteed choice between full amnesty and total termination

 ### Hi there 👋